poorva342/NewsFresh/README.md

-Certainly!
-Below is a template for a README page for the NewsFresh project:

----

 # NewsFresh

 NewsFresh is a dynamic news website developed to deliver daily news updates to users.
 It provides a user-friendly interface with a search bar for customized news access, ensuring a diverse and up-to-date user experience.